You will be met at the Whitehorse airport and shuttled to your accommodation.

 As we carry all our gear and food with us, you should expect between 6 and 8kg of common gear and food per person, to go in your pack with your personal gear and tent.
 Each day, we hike 3 or 4 hours to get to the next camp, which leaves us enough time to explore the wilderness.
 We also have a day “off”, at about half way, where we can relax at camp or explore some more!

-Our adventure in the wilderness is coming to an end and the float plane is back to pick us up where we started 10 days ago.
+Our adventure in the wilderness is coming to an end and the float plane is back to pick us up where we started a week ago.
 From high up in the air, we try to find and track the route we created and followed across the wild mountains.

 After landing in Mayo, we drive back to Whitehorse where you can enjoy your evening freely.